grumpyp/blogging-with-ai/README.md

 ## Commands

-to get an overview of commands use `python3 main.py -h`
+to get an overview of commands use `python3 cli.py --help`

 ```
-Usage: cli.py [OPTIONS]
+Usage: cli.py [OPTIONS] TOPIC

-  Simple program that greets NAME for a total of COUNT times.
+  Simple CLI tool that uses AI (GPT-3) to generate a WordPress blogpost from a
+  prompt.

 Options:
+  --release TEXT        Plan your release of the post e.g.
+                        "2022-12-30T00:00:00"
+  --categories INTEGER  List of categories
-  --count INTEGER  Number of greetings.
+  --tags INTEGER        List of tags
-  --name TEXT      The person to greet.
+  --sticky BOOLEAN      Sticky post
+  --search_console      Send post to search console
+  --picture TEXT        Search query for the picture at unsplash.com
+  --faq                 Add FAQ's with Schema-Markup to blogpost
   --help                Show this message and exit.
 ```

 ## Example usage